kubernetes/community/governance.md

 It is intended that contributors have the opportunity to grow in responsibilities, privileges, and authority corresponding to the scope, quality, quantity, and duration of their contributions.
-Definition of criteria and process is in progress.
+Definition of criteria and process is in progress, with preliminary requirements below.

 Why would someone want to perform and be accepted into a particular role?
  - To work more efficiently; more permissions reduce development friction